A conscious cinema

 Is part of the story revealing the methods of storytelling?
 Do we raise questions or answer them?

-Can cinema seek the boundaries again, the start and the end, the source of the reflection, the cause before the effect?
+Can cinema seek the boundaries again, can it unearth the start and the end, can it find the light before it becomes a reflection,, the cause before the effect?

 Can cinema be responsible?